Judi Dench: 2010s

-In September 2017, the website LADBible posted a video of Dench rapping with UK Grime MC Lethal Bizzle.
+In September 2017, the website LADbible posted a video of Dench rapping with UK Grime MC Lethal Bizzle.
 The collaboration came about because the slang term "dench", which is used as a compliment, features in Bizzle's lyrics and on his clothing brand Stay Dench which Dench had previously helped to promote.
 Dench's last film that year was Kenneth Branagh's Murder on the Orient Express, based on the 1934 novel of the same name by Agatha Christie.
 The mystery–drama ensemble film follows world-renowned detective Hercule Poirot, who seeks to solve a murder on the famous European train in the 1930s.
 Dench portrayed Princess Dragomiroff opposite Johnny Depp, Michelle Pfeiffer, and Penélope Cruz.
 The film has grossed $351 million worldwide and received mixed reviews from critics, with praise for the cast's performances, but criticism for not adding anything new to previous adaptations.

 Dench was cast as the elder version of titular character Joan Elizabeth Stanley in Trevor Nunn's spy drama film Red Joan (2018).
 Based on Jennie Rooney's same-titled novel, it was inspired by the life of KGB intelligence source Melita Norwood.
 While the film earned generally negative reviews, Dench was applauded for her performance, with The Daily Telegraph agreeing that "Dench is wasted in this absurd portrayal."
 Her other film of 2018 was All Is True, a fictional historical film for which she reunited with Kenneth Branagh to portray William Shakespeare's wife Anne Hathaway.
 Released to favorable reviews, critics called the film "impressively cast and beautifully filmed.
 All Is True takes an elegiac look at Shakespeare's final days."
 Also in 2018, Dench appeared alongside Eileen Atkins, Joan Plowright and Maggie Smith in Roger Michell's documentary film Nothing Like a Dame which documents conversations between the actresses, interspersed with scenes from their career on film and stage.
 It received rave reviews, with The Guardian declaring it an "outrageously funny film".

 In 2019, Dench presented a two-part nature documentary series for the ITV network called Judi Dench's Wild Borneo Adventure in which she and her partner travelled across the island, looking at its remarkable wildlife and efforts by conservationists to preserve it for future generations.
 In autumn 2019, she starred as Old Deuteronomy in Tom Hooper's film adaptation of Cats alongside Jennifer Hudson, Ian McKellen, and James Corden.
 The film received overwhelmingly negative reviews from critics, who criticized the CGI effects, plot, and tone, with many calling it one of the worst films of 2019.
 Also, the film became a box-office bomb, having so far grossed $62 million on a budget as high as $100 million.
+Dench was also became the narrator in the Walt Disney World's EPCOT attraction, The EPCOT Experience, a preview space for the park's expansion project, in Odyssey Pavilion on October 1, 2019.
 In May 2020, Dench became the oldest British person to be featured on the cover of British Vogue.